-Cleaner burning cookstoves improving health in developing world, study findsNovember 29th, 2012 in Health /
+Cleaner burning cookstoves improving health in developing world, study findsNovember 29, 2012 in Medicine & Health / Health

 (Medical Xpress)—Older women in the developing world are likely to see direct health benefits such as reductions in blood pressure in a relatively short amount of time once they switch to cleaner burning cookstoves, according to a study by Colorado State University environmental researchers.

 Jennifer Peel, a professor of Epidemiology in Environmental and Radiological Health Sciences, and Maggie Clark, a research scientist, conducted a study in Nicaragua, measuring indoor air pollution exposures and health of women while they used traditional open fires in their homes and also one year after installation of cleaner burning stoves.

 Results appear this fall in an online edition of Indoor Air, a peer-reviewed scholarly journal.

 "We know from the ambient air pollution literature that some people are more susceptible to adverse health effects of air pollution exposures," Clark said.
 "We wanted to know if that meant that certain subgroups might be more likely to benefit from reducing those air pollution exposures.
 Are some people more likely to see health benefits as compared to the rest of the population?"